GarimaB06/CommandLink-Form-App/README.md

 - Collect, verify, and display information with ease.
 - Built with TypeScript for type safety.
 - Utilizes React for a dynamic and responsive user interface.
-- Utilized Redux Toolkit for state management.
+- Utilizes Redux Toolkit for state management.
 - Styled with Styled Components for flexible and maintainable styling.

 ## Getting Started